jakevdp/jakevdp.github.com/source/_posts/2013-03-23-matplotlib-and-the-future-of-visualization-in-python.markdown

 I have no doubt that with a healthy effort from the development community, along with a good dose of vision and leadership, matplotlib could adapt and remain the leading visualization package in Python.
-But there are challengers: other packages exist which have solved some of these issues:
+But there are challengers:
 [NodeBox OpenGL](http://www.cityinabottle.org/nodebox/) solves some of the interactivity problems by providing a powerful interface on a single, universally available graphics backend.
 Packages like [Chaco](http://code.enthought.com/chaco/) and [MayaVi](http://code.enthought.com/projects/mayavi/) push the boundaries in interaction, extensibility, and 3D capabilities.
 But all three of these options are still married to the old server-side paradigm of tools like matplotlib and gnuplot rather than the client-side paradigm of tools like IPython notebook, Protovis, and D3.